April 6 - 12, 2014: Issue 157

 Sailability is a “not for profit”, volunteer-based organisation which, through the activity of sailing, enriches the lives of people with any type of disability.
 Sailability operates in numerous countries throughout the world at over 350 local Sailability clubs.
 The local club is Sailability Pittwater.
 Their affirmed purpose is ‘to facilitate sailing for everyone, regardless of age or ability with emphasis on opportunities for people with disabilities.’

-We visited Sailability Crystal Bay on Tuesday this week and met some of these great volunteers and sailors to learn more about this new venture.
+A visit to Sailability Crystal Bay on Tuesday this week was a chance to meet some of these great volunteers and sailors to learn more about this new venture.

 What is the difference between Sailability Pittwater (at Bayview) and Sailability Crystal Bay?

 Michael Woolley: Sailability Pittwater is for anybody with a disability to go or try sailing.
 If they show an aptitude or ability for sailing then Sailability Crystal Bay is the place to come because this is the competitive side of it.
 We’re training people for State competitions, National competitions, Special Olympics, Paralympics and events alike these.
 If we see people that would like to go on, and race, then this is the place for them at Crystal Bay.

 How did the volunteers become involved with Sailability and what about this great organisation appeals to them?